szhorvat/IGraphM/SUPPORT.md

    * `IGZeroDiagonal` will crash with non-square sparse matrices in _Mathematica_ 11.1 and earlier.
 This is a bug in those versions of _Mathematica_.

+   * With Mathematica 13.1.0, evaluating cells may be very slow.
+[This is due to a bug in Mathematica's Front End.](https://mathematica.stackexchange.com/q/270894/12) One workaround is to disable command auto-completion.

    * See also https://github.com/szhorvat/IGraphM/issues